mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 k = 109
 ```

 These are unsuitable because they are longer than the read length.
-The practical asks students to compare different k-mer lengths and explains that k is specified when running `velveth`. :contentReference[oaicite:3]{index=3}
+Compare different k-mer lengths and explains that k is specified when running `velveth`.

 ---